oceanprotocol-archive/OEPs/6/README.md

 The following restrictions apply during the design/implementation of this OEP:

 * The SERVICES registered in the system MUST be associated to the PROVIDER registering the services
-* Basic information about the SERVICES (ids, pricing, reference to service endpoints) MUST be stored in the Decentralized VM
+* Basic information about the SERVICES (ids, pricing, reference to service endpoints) MUST be stored in the Decentralised VM
 * AGENT MUST NOT store or rely on any other information about the Services during this process